jazenwong/wong-blog/_posts/essay/2024-02-04-reflections-white-kenya-hara.markdown

 > "Why did Higashiyama aesthetics put such an emphasis on “simplicity” or “emptiness”?
 Could a general war-weariness have caused Yoshima and his fellow Kyotoites to look at the world differently?
 Perhaps.
 What is more important than such idle guesswork is the fact that Japanese desperately sought beauty in simplicity on their own from this period on, breaking away from foreign influences." - Kenya Hara, "White"

-> "Wabi-Sabi is a concept derived from the Buddhist teaching of the three marks of existence (三法印), specifically impermanence (無常), suffering (苦) and emptiness or absence of self-nature (空, kū).
-If an object or expression can bring about, within us, a sense of serene melancholy and a spiritual longing, then that object could be said to be wabi-sabi." - Wikipedia

 ![Ginkaku Pavilion 1](/assets/blogimages/white/Ginkaku_Pavilion.jpeg#center "Ginkaku Pavilion")

 Hara gives an example of the famous tea room in the Silver Pavilion that was simple in design due to its “scant furnishing.”